-In 2017, Epic Games announced Unreal Studio, which is an enterprise suite based on Unreal Engine.
-It includes Datasmith, a workflow toolkit that streamlines import of data into Unreal Engine and reduces tedious manual import conversion tasks to a minimum.
+In 2017, Epic Games announced Datasmith for Unreal Studio, the former enterprise suite based on Unreal Engine.
+Since Unreal Engine 4.24, Datasmith has been generally available to all Unreal users.
+Datasmith is a workflow toolkit that streamlines import of data into Unreal Engine and reduces tedious manual import conversion tasks to a minimum.
 With the release of CityEngine 2017.1, CityEngine has supported exporting city models using Datasmith, and the functionality has been continuously extended.
 Since then, customers have started making use of the CityEngine to UE4 workflow very quickly:

 CityEngine allows us to model HOK’s massive urban planning projects.
 In the past, creating interactive high-end visualizations of several hundred thousand buildings was a challenge.
 Now, with the new CityEngine 2017.1, we can export directly to Unreal Engine.
 This enables us to craft fluid, data rich, real-time rendered experiences for our clients and stakeholders.